cdap-guides/cdap-kafka-ingest-guide/README.md

 processing on the messages received from Kafka.

-Finally, the `KafkaStatsHandler` uses the `kafkaCounter` Dataset to compute the average tweet size and serve it over HTTP:
+Finally, the `KafkaStatsHandler` uses the `kafkaCounter` Dataset to compute the average message size and serve it over HTTP:

 ```java
 @Path("/v1")